-Department of Biochemistry, School of Sciences - Block I, Jain (Deemed-to-be University), has organized a symposium titled “Neuroscience of Emotions in Everyday Life” on the 27th August 2019 at the School of Sciences-Block II, JC Road, Bangalore in collaboration with the Department of Neurophysiology, NIMHANS, Bangalore.
+Department of Biochemistry, School of Sciences, Jain (Deemed-to-be University) has organized a symposium titled “Neuroscience of Emotions in Everyday Life” in collaboration with Department of Neurophysiology, NIMHANS on the 27 August 2019.

-The event was inaugurated by Prof NVH Krishnan, Registrar, Jain (Deemed-to-be University) and Prof. Varalakshmi, Director, School of Sciences- Block I. The event highlighted the importance of having healthy minds and the relevance of such programs in educating the present day youth.
-Dr Varalakshmi touched up on the healthy practices for youths to adopt to have sound mind, happy and healthy life.
+The event highlighted the importance of having healthy minds and the relevance of such programs in educating the present day youth.
+Dr. Varalakshmi spoke on the healthy practices for youths to adopt to have sound mind, happy and healthy life.
 She appreciated the initiative of organizing this symposium and encouraged members of the department to organize more such activities.

 Over 100 students and faculty from both UG and PG life science streams have participated in the symposium.
 The symposium witnessed huge number of questions from participants which subtly conveyed that the young minds are open for discussions with an honest frankness.
 All in all, the event went off very well and was well appreciated by one and all.